Sunday, July 3, 2011

 Wine sales advisor: "It’s the rosé grape."

-First published in The Connexion (July, 2011)
+Full article first published in The Connexion (July, 2011)